 This is a varied hike.
 Kvassheim has a nice little harbour and lighthouse, and the first few km southwards are on grassland passing boulder and pebble beaches.
 At Brusand we walk along a very long sandy beach.
 At Ogna there is a distinct shift in geology – the hills mark the end of Jæren.
 (9.4 km).
 Article.
 Video.

 The total hiking distance is about 128 km including Hafrsfjord.
 The coastline excluding the fjord amounts to 100 km.
 (Multiply a kilometre by 0.62 to get the distances in miles.)

 Good quality satellite images are found on Finn.no.
 They are better than Google Maps.
 Ut.no offers detailed planning maps without satellite images.
 “Turkart Jæren” is the obvious physical map for a large part of this region.
 One often reads that the Jæren coastline is about 70 km long.
 That might be as the crow flies, or at least in terms of the Jærstrendene Protected Landscape Area.

-I have made my own illustrations in Google Maps for the sake of this blog.
+I have made my own illustrations in Google Maps for the sake of this project.
 The hikes are drawn with fairly good accuracy, sometimes augmented by GPS tracking using the Endomondo app.
 The location of my hikes are indicated on the map below, alternating with blue and green lines just to show the different hikes.
 Distances marked with a red line are not worthwhile.

 There is a separate article offering background information on the geology, flora, fauna, history and people: Jæren – The coastline explained.

 There are local people who engage themselves in walks in the region and post their experiences online.
 The site called Turanbefalinger.com includes many trips from the coastline and has good descriptions.
-Fottur.net, has had a project to cover the entire Jæren coast, and the writer has done it well.
-The large amount of pictures have precise descriptions added.

 Tourist information in English is scarce: